RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ### Example: Excellent or Not

-Like the example above, read the grade from the console and check if it is excellent, but you should **return the output in both cases**.
+Like the example above, read the grade from the console and check if it is excellent, but we should **return the output in both cases**.

 ![](assets/chapter-3-1-images/02.Excellent-or-not-01.png)